Wagon Travelers, Roads were virtually non-existent, consisting mostly of rough paths trailing beside the watercourses.

 Many unanswered questions remain:

-Nancy Hart legend is Extremely well known but have found no creditable evidence that these facts below is true......
+Nancy Hart legend is extremely well known but has found no creditable evidence that these facts below are true......

 (1) Nancy married a former or Confederate Ranger after the war.